Updated: Oct 24

 Why talk about this?
 Well, when something starts off like, ‘it’s a commandment!,’ at this point we have to drop societal constructs, sinful instincts and compromising attitudes and radically obey the call led before us; in this case, the command is to judge!
 Jesus tells us how to judge in Matthew 7 and explicitly commands us to judge in Matthew 18 and John 7!
 I cannot emphasise enough, I believe this topic is essential in order for the church to operate in a fully functioning manner that is 100% Biblical, Christ edifying and just plain, simple and downright helpful to everyone involved (when done correctly).
 The consequences of not engaging with this topic seriously will lead to bitterness, hatred, broken people, people who hate church/people/christians, people denying the faith, unity in the church becoming fragmented and the father heart of God being left broken over the disobedience, arrogance and incapability of his children whom he lavished his love upon.

-So with all that being said, I would like to provide a foundation to this topic, simply a starting point, as one blog will not suffice!
-Wildfire will provide templates and frameworks to these topics, allowing you to engage and begin with what are perceived as some of the more hard, long and unspoken topics.
-However, it will require further study from you, it will require you to meditate on these things and for you to delve into the widespread material that is actually available for this topic!
+So with all that being said, I would like to provide a foundation to this topic, simply a starting point, as one chapter will not suffice.
+This chapter will provide templates and frameworks to these topics, allowing you to engage and begin with what are perceived as some of the more hard, long and unspoken topics, however, it will require further study from you, it will require you to meditate on these things and for you to delve into the widespread material that is actually available for this topic!

 Jesus teaches and commands it: